edquant/edh7916/_lessons/eda_dv.md

 > #### Quick exercise
 >
-> Rerun the above plot, but this time store it in an object.
-Next, plot
+> Rerun the above plot, but this time store it in an object, `plot_1`.
-> math scores against SES using the second formula method and store it
+> Next, make the same plot, but this time use the second formula
-> in another object.
-Visually compare the two, but for a more formal
+> construction (`~`) — store it in an object, `plot_2`.
+Visually compare
-> test, use `identical(plot_1, plot_2)` on the two plot objects to prove
+> the two, but for a more formal test, use `identical(plot_1, plot_2)`
-> they are the same.
+> on the two plot objects to prove they are the same.

 # Plots using ggplot2

-The first few times I tried to use ggplot2, I didn’t quite get it.
-But once I did (and it doesn’t take too long\!), I really started to like it.
-It’s now my go-to system for making plots.
+ggplot2 is my — and many R users’ — primary system for making plots.
+It is based on the idea of a [grammar of graphics](https://www.springer.com/gp/book/9780387245447).
+Just as we can use finite rules of a language grammar to construct an endless number of unique sentences, so too can we use a few graphical grammatical rules to make an endless number of unique figures.

 The [ggplot2 system](http://ggplot2.tidyverse.org/reference/) is too
 involved to cover in all of its details, but that’s kind of the point of